goodboykit/sofi-qa/README.md

 ├── src/                     # The brain folder (Python) │   ├── api.py               # Connects the website to the brain
 │   ├── synthesizer.py       # Where the AI magic happens
+│   ├── processor.py         # Helper that talks to the AI model
-│   └── config.py            # Settings file
+│   └── config.py            # Loads your API key and AI settings
-├── tests/                   # Test files for checking if things work ├── main.py                  # Run this to generate data without the website ├── requirements.txt         # List of Python tools we need ├── run.sh                   # Start button for Mac/Linux
+├── tests/                   # Test files for checking if things work │   └── test_evaluation.py   # Runs quality checks on generated data ├── main.py                  # Run this to generate data without the website ├── requirements.txt         # List of Python tools we need ├── run.sh                   # Start button for Mac/Linux